 He blew this in flying colors.

-Trust me, he didn't get this.
+And maybe, folks, trust me, they didn't get this.

-And I guess he had to repeat the questions that he was asked.
+Here is McCain on the phone during his virtual town hall, and I guess he had to repeat the questions that he was asked.

 And this is what he told the audience about that question.

-The question is from a gentleman who was educated both at Princeton and at Harvard.
+Question is from a gentleman who was educated both at Princeton and at Harvard.

-And the simple question was how can he be proud of his country?
+And the simple question was: how can he be proud of his country?

-I'll admit to you.
+I'll admit to you that it's tough.

-That is tough in some respects.
+That it's tough in some respects.

 It's tough.

-I'll admit it some.
+I'll admit it's tough.

 It's tough to be proud of your country sometimes.

-He said he went further.
+He said, he went further.

-He said, I'll admit to you it's tough.
+He said, I'll admit to you, it's tough.

 It's tough in some respects.